giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/executing-offers.md

 ## Offer execution

-Offers are created with an associated account (a %%maker contract|maker-contract%% or EOA) and listed on Mangrove [offer lists](../offer-list.md#offer-lists).
+Offers are created with an associated account (a [maker contract](/docs/developers/terms/maker-contract.md) or EOA) and listed on Mangrove [offer lists](../offer-list.md#offer-lists).

 * If the account is an EOA, no logic will be associated to the offer.
-These %%on-the-fly|on-the-fly-offer%% offers should have the promised liquidity on the EOA when the offer is matched during a taker order.
+These [on-the-fly](/docs/developers/terms/on-the-fly-offer.md) offers should have the promised liquidity on the EOA when the offer is matched during a taker order.
 * If the account is a maker contract, it should implement the offer logic through the [IMaker interface](https://github.com/mangrovedao/mangrove-core/blob/2ae172805fd8b309c30b2dc877dba66245abbb3e/src/core/MgvLib.sol#L420-L430).
 It must at least implement the `makerExecute` function, otherwise all offer executions will fail.

 Here is the offer lifecycle, with the parts addressed in this section bolded: